About

 Health issues (2018–2024)

 In the middle of 2022, I started playing football again in another club.
-Simultaneously, my physique got weaker, notoriously pale, and more underweight.
+Simultaneously, my physique got weaker, notably paler, and more underweight.

 As an anecdote, in the club we once did an endurance test; I was the worst one, even among the category below mine.
-Another time, my dad and I went for a run to the park and, after just 6 minutes of slow, non-stop jogging, I had to sit down on the floor because of absolute exhaustion.
-Given that I really wanted to get better at my sport, I used to push myself quite hard, thinking that I had to train way more and way harder.
+Another time, my dad and I went for a run to the park and, after just 6 minutes of slow, non-stop jogging, I had to sit down on the floor due to absolute exhaustion.
+"It's so weird that you can't continue given your age and active lifestyle", he said.
+I agreed, but the only solution was to just keep pushing harder.
+Or at least that's what I believed and answered.

-One sunny day of 2024 summer holidays, with my family at Miramar, we went to the beach in the morning as usual.
-As any other day, we enjoyed the atmosphere, spent time relaxing, and I swam in the sea.
-In the afternoon, because it got cloudy, my mum suggested to go to the hospital for a checkup, given that I was having digestive issues the last days.
+One sunny day of the 2024 summer holidays, with my family at Miramar, we went to the beach in the morning as usual.
+As on any other day, we enjoyed the atmosphere, spent time relaxing, and I swam in the sea.
+In the afternoon, because it got cloudy, my mum suggested going to the hospital for a checkup, given that I'd been having digestive issues over the last days.

 What?
-I had just swam in the sea that morning.
-But, indeed, in the following days we came back to our home city; I got hospitalized and, after a few days, I was (thankfully) diagnosed with celiac disease.
-Thankfully because, despite consuming everyday food like bread or pizza severely damages my intestine, after just two months of strict diet, I gained ~10 kg, could jog for ~30 minutes straight, and my skin got normal (and not just for normal for me this time).
-After six months I was able to jog for 80 minutes straight, and within less than a year people even began complimenting my physique.
-But more importantly, I've noticeably felt much better since then, with a lot more energy and simply better overall.
+I had just swum in the sea that morning.
+But, indeed, in the following days, we came back to our home city; I got hospitalized and, after a few days, I was, thankfully, diagnosed with celiac disease.
+Thankfully, because, despite consuming everyday food like bread or pizza severely damages my intestine, after just two months of a strict diet, I gained ~10 kg (I used to weigh 44 kg!), could jog for ~30 minutes straight, and my skin got normal.
+And not just for normal for me this time.

 First commercial project (2024)

-School year started, and a friend of mine told me that his father's company, Siderplast S.A., was looking to rebuild their ERP system and online store from scratch, given that they were getting very archaic.
-I talked with my friend's brother, who was in charge of the management, and he told me that if I made a good job, they'd pay me well.
+In that same year, when the school year started, a friend of mine told me that his father's company, Siderplast S.A., was looking to rebuild their ERP system and online store from scratch, given that they were getting very archaic.
+I talked with my friend's brother, who was in charge of the management, and he told me that if I did a good job, they'd pay me well.
 Just with my experience of building little apps and games, I accepted the challenge.

 Previously, I had only touched backend in a project using FastAPI, but I decided to use Django (which I had just completed the docs tutorial a month ago) as it seemed a better fit for the requirements of the project.

-Three months passed in working without knowing whether I was going to get paid or not, until one day they call me and ask me how much I wanted to charge.
+Three months passed working without knowing whether I was going to get paid or not, until one day they called and asked me how much I wanted to charge.
 Without much of an idea, I made a quote and got 10% more than I had asked for.
+So, I had accumulated a total of $2,620 combined with my little life savings.
+Down to zero, I spent all the money I had and bought myself a MacBook and an iPhone, getting rid of the limitations of having to share the home PC with my brother and using a computer that crashed when running a few Docker containers.

-I kept working for around 6 months more, in which I mastered the tech stack, gained experience turning client requests into actual features, and learned how to handle large projects.
+I kept working for around 6 months more, in which I grasped the tech stack, gained experience turning client requests into features, and learned how to handle large projects.

 Taking the leap (2025)